On almost sure limit theorems for heavy-tailed products of long-range dependent linear processes: Motivation and Results

-Our linear processes are two sided so both the past and the future must be considered.
+\end{theorem} Our linear processes are two sided so both the past and the future must be considered.
 LRD implies absence of strong mixing and HT invalidates direct use of moments techniques.
-One novel idea that may be of independent interest is our method to decompose products of sums into subsets based upon how they would contribute to an overall bound.
-Definition \ref{sets} below, used in the proofs of Lemmas \ref{covlemma} and \ref{psilemma}, is the basis of this method.
+Thus, we have used a technique to decompose products of sums into subsets based upon how they would contribute to an overall bound.
+Definition \ref{sets} below, used in the proofs of Lemmas \ref{covlemma} and \ref{psilemma}, is the basis of this technique.
+This division idea is not completely new but rather related to earlier decompositions in Bai and Taqqu \cite[Proposition~3.3]{baitaqqu} and Peccati and Taqqu \cite[Chapter 7]{peccatitaqqu}.